pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 # VG refresher

+## What to do during your down time

+If you have have extra down time while you are waiting for tools to complete running, we have an optional activity that you can use it on.
+This HPRC "[scavenger hunt](https://github.com/pangenome/MemPanG23/edit/day3a/lessons/Day_3a_scavenger_hunt.md)" has questions whose answers you can find the HPRC's marker paper--just for fun.

 ## Getting started

 Since we have several VG versions installed, please execute the following to ensure you will run the correct VG version: